tedzhu/Floria/README.txt

-Information about Floria could be found on http://www.tedzhu.me/blog/floria/
+More information could be found on http://www.tedzhu.me/blog/floria/

-Fore more info about the project
+For art, audio assets etc. of the project
 mailto: zhu.ted@gmail.com